Reviews

 Lenovo Legion 5i: SSD, Memory

 We also used CrystalDiskInfo to read the SSD information.
 From the result, the SSD used by this notebook is Samsung’s PM981A and the capacity of the model we reviewed is 512GB.
 However, the internal storage goes as high as 2TB.
 The transmission mode is PCIE3.0 x4, and it supports the NVMe protocol.
 It is a typical high-speed NVMe SSD with very good performance.
-The test is performed using CyrstalDiskMark shows that the sequential read speed is 3554.5M/s and the write speed is 2968.5M/s.
+The test is performed using CyrstalDiskMark, which shows that the sequential read speed is 3554.5M/s and the write speed is 2968.5M/s.
 These are typical high-quality NVMe SSD scores.

 The Lenovo Legion 5i comes with two 8GB DDR4 3200Mhz memory modules.
 This means that it uses a dual-memory channel.
 The memory performance test is performed using AIDA64.
 The result shows that the memory read and write speed is very good, the memory latency is 76.4ns.
 Compared to the R7-4800H of the Zen2 architecture, the R7-5800H of the Zen3 architecture has improved memory performance.